jason-kerney/FeldSpar/readme.md

 =========
 > An opinionated test framework designed to be functional from the ground up.

-### Temporarily Removed CI as the server is failing, but the build is good.
 ###[![Build status](https://ci.appveyor.com/api/projects/status/b5xo1bn8nxr7h06q?svg=true)](https://ci.appveyor.com/project/jason-kerney/feldspar)

 ## Available on Nuget